sankalpvarshney/biRNN-Sentiment-Analysis/README.md

 ```bash
 uvicorn main:app --host '0.0.0.0' --port 3354
 ```
- You can use any available port on the sysytem
+ You can use any available port on the sysytem.

+ And in the last open the browser hit the url http://0.0.0.0:3354/docs

  ## Output